vict0rsch/minydra/README.md

 #### `pretty_print`

-Prints the `Minydict` in a box, with dicts properly indented.
+Prints the `MinyDict` in a box, with dicts properly indented.
 A few arguments:

 1. `indents`, which defaults to `2`: the amount of indentation for nested dictionaries
 2. `sort_keys`, which defaults to `True`: whether or not to alphabetically sort the keys before printing